 - Depending on the developer, you may need more time to learn ReactJS compared to React Native.
 The learning curve for React.js is steep so this may pose a challenge for newbie developers when they try to build React.js apps.

-- A virtual Document Object Model (DOM) is needed to render React.js browser codes.
+- A virtual Document Object Model (DOM) is needed to render React.js browser code.
 In React Native, it uses a native API to render elements on mobile.

 Pillars of Software Technology